 According to Dr Adutwum, results of the test in mathematics and literacy will be given to every single parent to monitor the progress of their wards.
 The results he said will be available on a website for public access.

-“We have a dashboard coming that will allow the Education Minister to log in and see the attendance of every district, to see how every district is doing and the results will be on the dashboard,” the Bosomtwe Member of Parliament said.
+“We have a dashboard coming that will allow the Education Minister to log in and see the attendance of every district, to see how every district is doing and the results will be on the dashboard,” the Bosomtwe MP stated.